104 Water Leaf Lane

 and to the

-great lakes traffic when I discovered it a few years later.
+great lakes traffic when I discovered it a little later.

 In the late 70's to mid 90's I had a Drake TR-7 transceiver with the Aux-7 board set up to receive WCM's 4, 6, 8 and 12 MHz channels.
 It carried the most traffic and was the strongest "tow" or "laker" station at my Virginia and NC locations.
-My current shortwave receiver is a Kenwood R-5000.
+My current shortwave receiver is a SDR box (the AirSpy HF+) hooked to my PC.